|

 ||

-| This material was prepared by Lanikai Farms under Award NA06RG0436 from the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.
+The aquaculture teaching facility was developed under award NA06RG0436 from the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.
 The statements, findings, conclusions, and recommendations are those of Lanikai Farms and do not necessarily reflect the views of the National Oceanic and Atmospheric Administration or the Department of Commerce. | |||

-© 2010 Lanikai Farms LLC,
+© 2015 Lanikai Farms LLC,

 All Rights Reserved.
-Photo credits - Lloyd Fischel, Keith Gilchrist, Gary Temple |
+Photo credits - Lloyd Fischel |